taskul/blogly/README.md

 ## Blogly is a work in progress.
 This is only part one of the blogly project.

-**Working Features**
+## Working Features
+**Home page**
+- viewing 10 most recent posts sorted by date of creation **Users management**
-- view all users
+- view all users (through Sign Up link)
 - add new users
+**User page**
-- edit existing users
+- edit existing user
-- delete existing users
+- delete existing user
+- add new posts
+- view user posts
+**Post CRUD**
+- creating new post with title, content and tags
+- view post with tags included
+- edit post
+- delete post

 **Features that are not working (coming soon)**
 - Loging/Sign up
-- Making actual blog posts.

 ### How to get started with Blogly blog
 1. Download the zip file and extract the contents.